-Naturgy maintains commercial relationships for the sale and purchase of gas in a number of countries, including Algeria (the main natural gas supplier of the group), from where the MEDGAZ Gas Pipeline originates and in which the company owns a stake of approximately 15%.
+We maintain commercial relationships for the sale and purchase of gas in a number of countries, including Algeria.
+This country is the Group’s main natural gas supplier and is home to the beginning of the MEDGAZ Gas Pipeline, in which the company currently owns a 49% stake after purchasing Mubadala’s 34% in April 2020.

-The MEDGAZ gas pipeline was opened in 2011 and connects the Algerian gas fields of Hassi R’Mel to the Spanish gas pipeline network, after travelling through Algeria, cross the Mediterranean Sea and arrive in Almería.
+After this transaction, the company is now owned exclusively by Naturgy (49%) and Sonatrach (51%).
+The MEDGAZ gas pipeline was opened in 2011 and connects the Algerian gas fields of Hassi R’Mel to the Spanish gas pipeline network, after travelling through Algeria and crossing the Mediterranean Sea to reach Almeria.

-This international and multi-disciplinary project is the most direct and economical way to supply natural gas to southern Europe.
-Launch of operations via this pipeline represents a faster and more economical way to supply gas to southern Europe, benefitting the end consumer and making a positive contribution to the targets set by the Kyoto Protocol by bringing a clean energy like natural gas to the continent.
+This international and multidisciplinary project represents the most direct and economical way to supply natural gas to southern Europe, benefitting the end consumer and making a positive contribution to the targets set by the Kyoto Protocol by bringing a clean energy like natural gas to the continent.

 Naturgy's activity in Morocco is mainly focused on operating the Moroccan section of the Maghreb–Europe Gas Pipeline (GME), which links the Algerian gas fields of Hassi R'Mel to the Spanish gas pipeline network.